Conservatism: Italy

 After World War II, the center-right was dominated by the centrist party Christian Democracy (DC), which included both conservative and center-left elements.
 With its landslide victory over the Italian Socialist Party and the Italian Communist Party in 1948, the political center was in power.
 In Denis Mack Smith's words, it was "moderately conservative, reasonably tolerant of everything which did not touch religion or property, but above all Catholic and sometimes clerical".
 DC dominated politics until its dissolution in 1994, having governed for 47 out of 52 years.
-Among DC's frequent allies there was the conservative-liberal Italian Liberal Party.
-At the right of DC stood parties like the royalist Monarchist National Party and the post-fascist Italian Social Movement.

 In 1994, entrepreneur and media tycoon Silvio Berlusconi founded the liberal-conservative party Forza Italia (FI).
 He won three elections in 1994, 2001, and 2008, governing the country for almost ten years as prime minister.
 FI formed a coalitions with several parties, including the national-conservative National Alliance (AN), heir of the MSI, and the regionalist Lega Nord (LN).
 FI was briefly incorporated, along with AN, in The People of Freedom party and later revived in the new Forza Italia.
 After the 2018 general election, the LN and the Five Star Movement formed a populist government, which lasted about a year.
 In the 2022 general election, a center-right coalition came to power, this time dominated by Brothers of Italy (FdI), a new national-conservative party born on the ashes of AN.
 Consequently, FdI, the re-branded Lega, and FI formed a government under FdI leader Giorgia Meloni.